Rumelia: Geography

 Rumelia comprised the Ottoman lands in the Balkans, notably Thrace, Macedonia and much of Moesia—covering most of present-day Bulgaria, North Macedonia, Western Thrace in Greece, and the Turkish part of Eastern Thrace.
 It was bounded to the north by the Sava and Danube, to the west by the Adriatic, and to the south by the Morea.
 The beylerbey’s seat was first at Plovdiv (Filibe) and later at Sofia.
 The name "Rumelia" was ultimately applied to a province composed of central Albania and northwestern Macedonia, with Bitola being the main town.

 Following the administrative reorganization made by the Ottoman government between 1870 and 1875, the name Rumelia ceased to correspond to any political division.
 Eastern Rumelia was constituted as an autonomous province of the Ottoman Empire by the Treaty of Berlin (1878), but on September 6, 1885, after a bloodless revolution, it was united with Bulgaria.
 The Kosovo Vilayet was created in 1877.

 In Turkey, the word Trakya (Thrace) has now mostly replaced Rumeli (Rumelia) to refer to the part of Turkey that is in Europe (the provinces of Edirne, Kırklareli, Tekirdağ, the northern part of Çanakkale Province and the western part of Istanbul Province).
-However, "Rumelia" remains in use in historical contexts and is still used in the context of the culture of the current Turkish populations of the Balkans and the descendants of Turkish immigrants from the Balkans.
+However, "Rumelia" remains in use in historical contexts and is still used in the context of the culture of the current Turkish populations within the Southeastern Europe and the descendants of Turkish immigrants from the Southeastern Europe.
 The region in Turkey is also referred to as Eastern Thrace, or Turkish Thrace.
 In Greece, the term Ρούμελη (Rumeli) has been used since Ottoman times to refer to Central Greece, especially when it is juxtaposed with the Peloponnese or Morea.
 The word Rumeli is also used in some cases, mostly in Istanbul, to refer exclusively to the part of Istanbul Province that is west of the Bosphorus strait.